ivan-cardenas/PET-DigitalTwins/Chapter 3 Calculating PET Locally/Section 2.md

 PET calculation requires additional inputs, such as wind speed and solar radiation.
 We'll explain how to derive these inputs using various geoprocessing tools, such as the Calculate Statistics tool and the Area Solar Radiation tool.

 a.
 Wind Speed

 b.
 Bowen Ratio: NDVI is categorized, water bodies, grass, buildings and trees are later added to the categorized NDVI raster.

 c.
 DEM

 d.
 Sky View Factor

 In order to do this you will need to know how to work with the Model Builder Tool.
 It is very helpful as it is a visual programming tool in ArcGIS Pro that allows you to create, customize, and automate geoprocessing workflows.
 First, let’s get you familiarized with some basic concepts in Model Builder:

+#### In Model Builder

-In Model Builder, the items displayed on the canvas have different colours and shapes, which convey specific meanings.
+The items displayed on the canvas have different colours and shapes, which convey specific meanings.
 Here's an explanation of the colour and shape meanings for each item in Model Builder:

 a.
 Tool: Tools are represented by rectangular icons on the canvas.
 They perform geoprocessing operations or analyses.
 The colour of the tool icon is typically blue.